 Question #6 – How long has the contractor been in business?

 Nationwide suggests making sure that the contractor’s company has been in business for as long as the contractor has.
-The reason that’s important is because if they have started and closed several businesses, it could be a red flag that they aren’t paying their bills or their contractors or
+The reason that’s important is that if they have started and closed several businesses, it could be a red flag that they aren’t paying their bills or their contractors or

 avoiding previous customers.